 Facebook Insights gives tons of metrics needed to monitor your campaign performance and optimize the marketing on the platform further.

-But sometimes, for new business and startups, it is hard to get their head wrapped around the plethora of Facebook metrics available and pick out the key indicators needed to better evaluate their performance.
+But sometimes, for new businesses and startups, it is hard to get their head wrapped around the plethora of Facebook metrics available and pick out the key indicators needed to better evaluate their performance.

 Do you feel the same way?